Railway gun: World War II

-World War II saw the final use of the railway gun, with the massive 80 cm Schwerer Gustav gun, the largest artillery piece to be used in combat, deployed by Nazi Germany.
+World War II saw the final use of the railway gun.
+This included the massive 80 cm Schwerer Gustav gun, the largest artillery piece to be used in combat, deployed by Nazi Germany.
 After the Fall of France Germany added 58 captured French guns to its inventory while Italy was given 19 French guns with many of these being captured by the Germans after the Italian capitulation.

 Both Nazi Germany and Great Britain deployed railway guns that were capable of firing across the English Channel in the areas around Dover and Calais.
 The Wehrmacht deployed three 40.6-cm (16-inch) guns.
 The British Army deployed three 13.5-inch (34.3-cm) railway guns on the East Kent Light Railway, locating them around Lydden and Shepherdswell.
 These were codenamed the "Gladiator", the "Sceneshifter", and the "Peacemaker".
 9.2-inch Mark 13 guns were located near Canterbury and Hythe, Kent; and 12-inch howitzers, Mk 3 and 5, located around Guston, north of Dover on the Southern Railway line to Deal and Ramsgate.

 The 18-inch howitzer "Boche Buster" was sited on the Elham Valley Railway, between Bridge, Kent, and Lyminge, and was intended for coastal defense against invasion.
 It was not capable of cross-channel firing, having a maximum range of only about 20 km (12 miles).

+The IJA (Imperial Japanese Army) employed one railway gun, the Type 90 240 mm railway gun, which served as a coastal battery in the Tokyo bay, and was then stationed in Manchukuo, in the area of Heilongjiang.
+It was destroyed by the retreating Kwantung Army when the Soviets invaded Manchuria in late 1945.